NF (rapper)

 NF achieved mainstream popularity in 2017 with Perception; the album charted at number one in the United States and was certified platinum, while its third single, "Let You Down", reached number twelve on the U.S. Billboard Hot 100, and was a top-five hit internationally.
 He achieved similar commercial success with his follow up The Search (2019).
 Clouds was released in 2021.
 Feuerstein's most recent studio album, Hope, released on April 7, 2023, also had commercial success and peaked at number 2 on the US Billboard 200.
 His third EP, and most recent project, Fear, was released on November 14, 2025.

 Early life

 Nathan John Feuerstein was born in Gladwin, Michigan, on March 30, 1991.
 He is the eldest of three and has two sisters.
-His parents divorced, and he was raised by his mother until his father had to take him away when her boyfriend abused him and one of his sisters.
-His mother died from an overdose of opioids in 2009, which led to him dedicating the song "How Could You Leave Us" to her.
+His parents divorced, and he was raised by his mother who was an opioid addict.
+Eventually his father took custody of him after his mother's boyfriend physically abused him and one of his sisters.
+To cope with his tumultuous childhood, Feuerstein used music as an escape.
+He started off by listening to music and then eventually began making music of his own.
+He would spend hours inside of his parents' van writing.
+He would also record songs on a karaoke machine, recording instrumentals on one microphone and his rhymes on the other.
+Feuerstein's mother died from an overdose of opioids in 2009, which led to him dedicating the song "How Could You Leave Us" to her.
 He graduated from Gladwin High School in 2009, and was on the school's basketball team.
-NF started his career at the Fine Arts Festival, organized by Connection Church in Canton, Michigan.